jotne-rc/EDMtruePLM/Readme.md

 - `403`: {"description": "Forbidden"}
 - `404`: {"description": "Not Found"}

 **Note:** The JSON responses containing time information from a REST API are expressed in Coordinated Universal Time (UTC).
-It's essential to be aware of the UTC representation in API responses, especially if your application operates in different time zones.
+It"s essential to be aware of the UTC representation in API responses, especially if your application operates in different time zones.

 ----